Tips for Brushing

 Brush TogetherIt might not seem like it all of the time, but your child watches everything you do.
 They also mimic what you do.
 If they see you brushing your teeth regularly, they are more likely to see it as a normal part of their day.
 Still, it can be boring to brush alone.
 Instead, brush your teeth with your child.
 Let them watch you so they can learn the proper technique.
 You can even let them practice on your teeth.
 Watch them as they brush their teeth and help them when they are finished to get any spots they may have missed.

 Getting your child to brush does not have to be a tiring experience.
-For more tips and tricks on how to help your child develop proper oral hygiene practices, call Platte Valley Dental Care at (816)858-2027 today.
+For more tips and tricks on how to help your child develop proper oral hygiene practices or to schedule a dental cleaning and exam, call Platte Valley Dental Care at (816)858-2027 today.